 The Importance of Planning in Healthcare

 - Adapting to current trends: Having strong plans in place can help your facility adjust to current trends.
 By strategically thinking about the future of the field, you can avoid surprises later.
 For example, a significant change facing the healthcare industry is the rise of hybrid and remote work.
 Many facilities offer telehealth services or remote appointments for patients.
-With strategic planning, institutions can take note of these changes and adjust upcoming hiring policies and staff positions.
+With strategic management in healthcare, institutions can take note of these changes and adjust upcoming hiring policies and staff positions.

-- Reduce supply chain disruption impacts: The COVID-19 pandemic disrupted the supply chain for all industries, including healthcare.
+- Reducing supply chain disruption impacts: The COVID-19 pandemic disrupted the supply chain for all industries, including healthcare.
 Without the proper tools and equipment, healthcare professionals cannot provide care for all patients.
 Your strategic plan could help you analyze current supply chain trends and alter ordering decisions in response.
 For instance, if you notice a specific type of equipment is consistently out of stock, you could order extra quantities for your facility.

 - Meeting rising hospital numbers: After the COVID-19 pandemic, the healthcare industry experienced a sudden increase in hospitalizations.
 Strategic planning allows facilities to allocate necessary resources to meet these trends.
 They can also become more prepared for other potential health crises.